SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-18-million-us-dead.md

     and boosted (very low death rate) populations.
   - The dramatic, vivid, and obvious conclusion: the willfully unvaccinated are at fault for almost all deaths since mid-2021, when vaccines became widely available.
-    Remaining unvaccinated is volunteering to die, and bring down the rest of socieity with you.
+    Remaining unvaccinated is volunteering to die, and attempting to bring down the rest of socieity with you.

 In other words: _it didn't have to be this bad, except that we were stupid._

-There's a lot more in Parker's article, including a subtle point about age groups (COVID-19 didn't kill as many young people because young people die less frequently from _everything_, but _did_ become one of the leading causes of deaths among the young; rural areas resisted vaccination and thus had _loads_ more people dying as a consequence; poverty is a risk factor for _everything_; US health insurance is _terrible_; and so on).
+There's a lot more in Parker's article, including a subtle point about age groups (COVID-19 didn't kill as many young people because young people die less frequently from _everything_, but it _did_ become one of the leading causes of deaths among the young;
+rural areas resisted vaccination and thus had _loads_ more people dying as a consequence;
+poverty is a risk factor for _everything_; US health insurance is _terrible_; and so on).

 His conclusion (emphasis in original):